Loaf Pan Planter with Twisted Wire Handle Video Tutorial

 How to make a Twisted Wire Handle

-- Cut the length of the wire, adding approximately 2 inches to the desired length of the handle
+- Cut the wire to approximately 2 inches longer than the desired handle length.

 - Insert two loose ends directly into your cordless drill